work110/Unity_URP_DepthMapShader/README.md

 # Unity_URP_DepthMapShader
-This a  Unity UUR shader for use DepthShader
+This a  Unity URP shader for use DepthShader

-Unity Version： 2021.3.1 URP (in fact its not a problem because its just a shaderGRAPH~)
+Unity Version： 2021.3.1 URP (in fact its not a problem because its just a shaderGRAPH~ so whats the problem？)

 Picture：from SD Ai （GreatAI！）